 - Content is King.
 When was the last time you reviewed Quantum Numbers, Electron Configuration, and the Periodic Table?
 Those all seem like simple straight forward Gen Chem

 Great!
 Now we are getting started on our MCAT prep journey and we are looking at the MCAT as an opportunity NOT an obstacle!
 The next thing that we need to start thinking about is choosing an MCAT Test Date.
 Here on Med School Pulse we have written quite extensively on Choosing an MCAT Test Date and I am going to link back to some of my favorite posts that we have written.

 The first one is Choosing an MCAT Test Date: Part 1.
 Things to take away from this article…

 - Time of Year

 Are you excited as we are for February’s edition of The Pulse?
 This month our theme is “Fact from Fiction.”
 Out great panel of experts will dissect the MCAT and separate the truth from those horrifying myths.
 This month’s panel includes Amit Raghavan, a full-time MCAT instructor who has heard every fear and myth there is in the MCAT book.
 Adam Grey, who you may remember from his spectacular, educational MCAT videos, will help dissect the toughest problems and how many students can misconstrue their meanings.
-And, of course, your awesome moderator Owen Farcy who will …Read more
+And, of course, your awesome moderator …Read more

 In part one of “MCAT Re-booted” I want to cover what is going to make the ideal MCAT study schedule.
 The AAMC recommends on average 300 total hours to study for the MCAT.
 They also have a “Creating a Study Plan” listed on their web-page.
 With all of this information out there and the rumors that run rampant in the pre-med community on “secrets” of MCAT studying, where does a student go to get the real answer?
 Well right here of course!